milkypostman/markdown-mode-plus/README.md

 # markdown-mode+

+**DEPRECATED:** This package is not currently used by the maintainer and has an [active issue](https://github.com/milkypostman/markdown-mode-plus/issues/4) with undefined functions, so it seems reasonable to deprecated the package and remove it from MELPA.
+If the package gets updates in the future it will get un-deprecated and put back in to circulation.

 Additional functions for Emacs [markdown-mode].
 Default support for [pandoc].
 Much of the functionality is tailored to OS X, with the end goal to extend `markdown-mode` in useful ways for all platforms.